 It all started with the advent of Marshmallow or Android 6.0 when the search engine giant Google offered additional control to the Android device users regarding an Android app’s access to capabilities or information aka permissions.
 In other terms, the user can control what type of data an app can access after installation from phone memory.
 Google’s permission-related new approach has brought a radical change in Android app development.
-App permissions are aimed to protect sensitive information stored in a device through restricting the access.

 Types of app permissions

 Android 6.0 and upper versions have the app permissions available as Body sensors, calendar, camera, contacts, location, microphone, phone, SMS, and storage, and the developers have to keep them in mind while building the app for these versions.

 App permissions act as a double-edged sword in the domain of Android app development.
 On one hand, they are necessary for ensuring a smooth functioning of an app, and on the other hand, they are inversely proportional to the number of downloads.
 It is noteworthy that asking for fewer permissions lead an app to more downloads.
 One study has revealed that users are 3 times more likely to download the app with fewer permissions requests as compared to the app that requests more permissions.

 The user’s approach of downloading apps that require less permission has brought the downward trend for permission requests.
 A recent Play Store analysis showed that Android app developers tend to reduce permissions after publishing their apps, which clearly suggests that they may be exercising more caution in declaring permission groups.

 In brief, the number of necessary permissions plays a vital role in deciding the number of app downloads.
 Let’s go through a few of the best practices for app permissions.

 Permission requests protect the sensitive information by restricting access.
 Only the information necessary for proper functioning of an app is accessible thanks to app permission requests.